What is multi-level IVR?

 - At the bottom, find the golden icon that says “Voice Menu”.

-- If you have multiple tiers set up, navigate to the specific sub-menu where you want to set up call to queue.
+- If you have multiple tiers set up, navigate to the specific sub-menu where you want to set up a call to queue.

 - Click on the Call Actions menu.
 You’ll see various call handling options.
 Click on the purple round icon with two silhouettes and a clock.
 This is the “Call queue” option.